Hibatullah Akhundzada

+Akhundzada led the Taliban to victory against the Afghan government in a 2021 military offensive—while the U.S. withdrawal was still underway—then became Afghanistan's absolute ruler and imposed a totalitarian Islamist government.
+His rule has been criticized for sweeping infringements on human rights, including the rights of women and girls to work and pursue education.
+On his orders, the Taliban administration has prevented most teenage girls from returning to secondary school education.
+In July 2025, the International Criminal Court issued arrest warrants for Akhundzada over the alleged persecution of women in Afghanistan.

 Early and personal life

-Believed to be in his 70s (as of May 2022), Akhundzada was born in the village of Sperwan in the Panjwayi District of Kandahar Province, Kingdom of Afghanistan.
+According to Taliban sources, Akhundzada was born on 19 October 1967, in village of Nakhoney in the Panjwayi District of Kandahar Province, then part of the Kingdom of Afghanistan.
+This information is supported by the International Criminal Court, which states his birth occurred on either 19 or 20 October 1967, in Nakhoney.
+However, other sources claim that he was born in the nearby village of Sperwan.

+According to the then-director of the Afghan National Directorate of Security, Akhundzada was born c.
+1959.
+However, he is believed to be in his 70s (as of March 2023).
 A Pashtun, he belongs to the Nurzai tribe.
 His first name, Hibatullah, means "gift from God" in Arabic.
-His father, Muhammad Akhund, was a religious scholar and imam at the Malook mosque in Safid Rawan village.
-Not owning any land or orchards of their own, the family depended on what the congregation paid his father in cash or in a portion of their crops.
-Akhundzada's son was a suicide bomber.
+His father, Muhammad Akhund, was a religious scholar and led prayers at the Malook mosque in Safid Rawan village.
+Not owning any land or orchards of their own, his family of very modest means depended on what the congregation paid his father in cash or in a portion of their crops.
+One of Akhundzada's sons was a suicide bomber.

 The family migrated to Quetta in the Balochistan province of Pakistan after the Soviet invasion of Afghanistan (1979).
 Akhundzada studied at one of the madrassas in Pakistan and earned the title "Sheikh al-Hadith".
 In the 1980s, he was "involved in the Islamist resistance" to the Soviet military campaign in Afghanistan.
 According to the Taliban, he fought for Hezb-i Islami Khalis during this time.
 In the early 1990s, as the Islamist insurgency was gaining ground in Afghanistan following the Soviet occupation, Akhundzada went back to his village in Kandahar Province.
 Abdul Qayum, a 65-year-old villager, recalled that Akhundzada would have talks with visitors from "the city and from Pakistan."
 After the United States invasion of Afghanistan in late 2001, Akhundzada escaped to Pakistan and sought shelter in Quetta.
 Because of his knowledge in Islamic law, he became the head of the Taliban's shadow justice system and the acclaimed trainer of a whole generation of Taliban militants who graduated through Quetta.